isomerpages/mlaw-corp/news/speeches/_posts/2025-11-16-post-Remarks by Minister Edwin Tong at the JASS Benefit Gala 2025.md

 {:start="7"}
 7.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; When people think of jazz and law, sometimes they say, well, they cannot be more different.

-(1)&nbsp;&nbsp;&nbsp; Jazz is expressive - it is colourful, it is emotional, it is full of personality.
+<p style="margin-left: 40px">(1)&nbsp;&nbsp;&nbsp; Jazz is expressive - it is colourful, it is emotional, it is full of personality.
 It has got vibe, verve, it has got intuition, it is spontaneous, and all of what the law is not.
-The law, on the other hand, is structured, it is precise, it is often meticulously reasoned - full of footnotes and cross-references.
+The law, on the other hand, is structured, it is precise, it is often meticulously reasoned - full of footnotes and cross-references.</p>

-(2)&nbsp;&nbsp;&nbsp; In jazz, you can often bend a note, stretch a phrase, and let the music breathe.
+<p style="margin-left: 40px">(2)&nbsp;&nbsp;&nbsp; In jazz, you can often bend a note, stretch a phrase, and let the music breathe.
 I learnt all these from Jeremy.
-In law, if you bend anything, you will be in trouble very quickly.
+In law, if you bend anything, you will be in trouble very quickly.</p>

-(3)&nbsp;&nbsp;&nbsp; In jazz, there are famously no wrong notes, only unexpected ones you turn into something even more interesting.
+<p style="margin-left: 40px">(3)&nbsp;&nbsp;&nbsp; In jazz, there are famously no wrong notes, only unexpected ones you turn into something even more interesting.
 They call it improvisation.
-In the law, every wrong note becomes an appeal.
+In the law, every wrong note becomes an appeal.</p>

 {:start="8"}
 8.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; So yes, on the surface, law and jazz seem worlds apart and a bit like oil and water, never meeting one another.